 The 31st of May is World No Tobacco Day.
 WNTD is an initiative of the World Health Organization to highlight the risks associated with tobacco use, and to advocate for effective policies to reduce tobacco consumption.
 The World Health Organization is calling on countries to prioritise and accelerate tobacco control efforts as part of their responses to the 2030 agenda for sustainable development.

 Tactics such as plain packaging, graphic health warnings, increased taxes, and increased funding for initiatives to reduce tobacco usage have helped to reduce consumption and increase awareness in the health problems which are caused by tobacco.
-Although Australia is a world leader in the push for reducing tobacco usage, there is still a major problem among the population.
-Take a look at http://www.freemagazine.fi/
+Although Australia is a world leader in the push for reducing tobacco usage, there still may be a major problem amongst the population.

 Smoking increases your risk of tooth discolouration, oral cancer, and gum problems